Building best practices

 While this helps you avoid unexpected changes, it's also more tedious to have to look up and include the image digest for base image versions manually each time you want to update it.
 And you're opting out of automated security fixes, which is likely something you want to get.

-Docker Scout has a built-in Outdated base images policy that checks for whether the base image version you're using is in fact the latest version.
+Docker Scout's default Up-to-Date Base Images policy checks whether the base image version you're using is in fact the latest version.
 This policy also checks if pinned digests in your Dockerfile correspond to the correct version.
 If a publisher updates an image that you've pinned, the policy evaluation returns a non-compliant status, indicating that you should update your image.

 Docker Scout also supports an automated remediation workflow for keeping your base images up-to-date.
 When a new image digest is available, Docker Scout can automatically raise a pull request on your repository to update your Dockerfiles to use the latest version.
 This is better than using a tag that changes the version automatically, because you're in control and you have an audit trail of when and how the change occurred.